December is the end of the year, and it can be both a time of great joy and bitter sorrows.

-They do possess properties that need them to be given special handling and care.
+They do possess properties that require them to receive special handling and care.

 They are all suitable as earrings, bracelets, rings, pendants, and other items that will not be subjected to impact and abrasion.

-If you’re going to the gym or engaging in other rigorous physical activities, make sure to remove all of them or not wear them at all.
+If you’re going to the gym or engaging in other rigorous physical activities, make sure to remove them or not wear them.

 Look for stones that have a strong and stable color.
 When the stone is heat-treated, it’s unlikely that its color will change.

-Make sure that you don’t expose your December birthstones to strong acids and chemicals that will damage them or alter their colors.
+Make sure that you don’t expose your birthstone to strong acids and chemicals that will damage them or alter its colors.

 If you must clean your stones, only use warm water and mild soap.
 Avoid ultrasonic cleaning and steam altogether.